-Doctors and other medical providers are required to diagnose and treat patients in accordance with an established standard of care.
-Failure to do so may result in liability for the medical professional and the facility that employs him or her.
+Doctors and other medical providers are required to diagnose and treat patients by following an established standard of care.
+Failure to do so may result in liability for the medical professional and the facility that employs them.

-If you were injured due to a medical error in Bradenton, Florida law has a process through which you can collect compensation for the injury-related expenses and impacts you have incurred on your life.
-An experienced Bradenton Medical Malpractice Lawyer at the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can help you to determine if you qualify.
-Call us today so we can get started on your case.
+If you were injured due to a medical error, Florida law has a process through which you may collect compensation for the injury-related expenses you have incurred and the impacts your injury or illness has had on your life.
+A Bradenton medical malpractice lawyer at Dolman Law Group can help you determine if you qualify.

 What Is Medical Malpractice?

-Medical malpractice is defined as the failure of a health care provider to adhere to a developed standard of care that would have been provided by a reasonably prudent health care provider in the same circumstances.
-Medical malpractice is the third leading cause of death in the United States, behind only heart disease and cancer in its prevalence.
-More than $3 billion a year is paid out to the victims of medical malpractice, with one payout occurring every 43 minutes.
+Medical malpractice is defined as the failure of a healthcare provider to adhere to a developed standard of care that another reasonably prudent healthcare provider would have provided in the same circumstances.
+According to researchers at Johns Hopkins University, medical malpractice is the third-leading cause of death in the United States, behind only heart disease and cancer in its prevalence.

 Some common causes of medical malpractice lawsuits include:

-- Failure to diagnose or misdiagnosis: If a competent doctor in the same specialty would have readily determined your diagnosis, but your doctor missed it, you may have a medical malpractice claim.
+- Failure to diagnose or misdiagnosis: If another competent doctor in the same specialty would have readily determined your diagnosis, but your doctor missed it, you may have a medical malpractice claim.
 Commonly missed diagnoses include heart attacks and cancer.
-Misdiagnosis or failure to diagnose can create a worsening of a patient’s medical condition and can lead to death.
+Misdiagnosis or failure to diagnose can worsen a patient’s medical condition or lead to death.

-- Failure to treat, which occurs when a doctor properly diagnoses a condition but fails to provide treatment in accordance with the commonly accepted standard of care for that condition.
+- Failure to treat: This occurs when a doctor properly diagnoses a condition but fails to provide treatment per the commonly accepted standard of care for that condition.

-- Surgical errors, including wrong-site surgery or a surgical instrument or sponge left in the body cavity.
+- Surgical errors: These include wrong-site surgery or a surgical instrument or sponge being left in the body cavity.

-- Anesthesia errors that can cause catastrophic injuries, including brain damage or even death.
+- Anesthesia errors: These mistakes can cause catastrophic injuries, including brain damage or even death.

-- Birth injuries, including inadequate treatment of pre-existing conditions during pregnancy or failure to provide proper care during the birth process, failure to diagnose a birth defect, unnecessary cesarean sections or surgical errors during the cesarean section, or lack of adequate follow-up care and testing after birth.
+- Birth injuries: These include inadequate treatment of pre-existing conditions during pregnancy, failure to provide proper care during the birth process, failure to diagnose a birth defect, unnecessary cesarean sections or surgical errors during the cesarean section, or lack of adequate follow-up care and testing after birth.

-- Lack of proper consent: Health care providers are required to inform their patients about the benefits and risks of the procedure.
-Failing to disclose all pertinent details or to garner consent before performing the procedure can result in liability.
+- Lack of proper consent: Health care providers are required to inform their patients about the benefits and risks of a procedure.
+Failure to disclose all pertinent details or garner consent before performing the procedure can result in liability.

-- Failure to take an accurate patient history or failing to consult a patient’s history before prescribing treatment.
+- Failure to address patient history: This includes failing to take an accurate patient history or consult a patient’s history before prescribing treatment.

-- Medication errors, including dosage errors, prescribing the wrong kind of medication, or prescribing a medication that is inappropriate for the patient based on his or her medical history.
+- Medication errors: These include dosage errors, prescribing the wrong kind of medication, or prescribing a medication that is inappropriate for the patient based on their medical history.

-- Nursing home abuse: Skilled nursing facilities, also known as nursing homes, provide 24-hour nursing services and care to elderly and vulnerable individuals who can’t accomplish daily living tasks on their own or require 24-hour nursing care.
-These facilities are often certified to accept Medicare/ Medicaid patients and are subject to federal and state requirements.
-Not all care provided at these facilities is subject to medical malpractice laws; however, if the services are provided by a medical professional, including a physician, nurse, therapist, or nurse’s aid, medical malpractice is potentially an option.
+- Nursing home abuse: Skilled nursing facilities, also known as nursing homes, provide 24-hour nursing services and care to elderly and vulnerable individuals who can’t accomplish daily living tasks independently or require 24-hour nursing care.
+These facilities are often certified to accept Medicare and Medicaid patients and are subject to federal and state requirements.
+Not all care provided at these facilities is subject to medical malpractice laws; however, if the services are provided by a medical professional, including a physician, nurse, therapist, or nurse’s aide, medical malpractice is potentially an option.

-- Alcohol and drug treatment facilities and the staff of such places.
-As with nursing homes, some of the care obtained in this type of facility is residence-based, and malpractice laws aren’t applicable.
+- Errors made by staff in alcohol and drug treatment facilities: As with nursing homes, some of the care obtained in these facilities is residence-based, and malpractice laws aren’t applicable.
 However, if the care is provided for medical purposes, such as the use of medication to treat addiction or the provision of mental health services, there could be a medical malpractice claim.